 You Also Need to Have The Right Motherboard for DDR5

-Getting the right CPU is just one part of the equation for running DDR5 RAM.
+Getting the right CPU is just one part of running DDR5 RAM.

 You also need to have the right compatible motherboard.